 Cystic acne is very unpleasant and presents as inflamed pustules filled with pus.
 Before and after of the treatment of acutely painful cystic acne lesion of the nose with combined Nd:YAG and Erbium laser

 If you would like to learn more about adult acne treatment at Centre for Surgery in London, please contact us today to book a consultation with an acne specialist by calling 020 7993 4849 or by completing the contact form below.
-Our friendly and expert patient coordinator team will arrange a consultation at our state-of-the-art clinic located on 106 Crawford Street in Marylebone.
+Our friendly and expert patient coordinator team will arrange a consultation at our state-of-the-art Baker Street clinic in Marylebone.